 In the dental world and all around the city, sedation dentistry in Atlanta has been trending for the last decade.
 While it is also referred to as sleep dentistry, that may not be the most accurate description of sedation dentistry.
 Encompassing different levels of sedation, there are options for sedation dentistry in Atlanta that allow you to be fully alert and awake, while other methods work to leave you unconscious during your procedure.

 What is Sedation Dentistry?

-Sedation dentistry uses medication to sedate you during the process.
-There are several types of sedation dentistry including inhalation of nitrous oxide or laughing gas mixed with oxygen, or general anesthesia.
-Inhalation leaves you feeling on the edge of consciousness but not retaining much memory from the process.
-During general anesthesia, a patient is completely asleep and has no memory or feeling of the process.
+Sedation dentistry in Atlanta uses medication to sedate you throughout the process of your dental treatment.
+There are several types of Atlanta sedation dentistry including inhalation of nitrous oxide mixed with oxygen or general anesthesia.
+While inhalation sedation leaves you on the edge of consciousness, you may not retain a full or clear memory of your treatment.
+With general anesthesia, you are completely unconscious and will have no memory of the procedure.

 Who Needs Sedation Dentistry?

-Your dentist gives you a prescription at your consultation, then, you fill the prescription and take the pill before your appointment as recommended by your dentist.
-By the time you are in the dental chair, you are feeling relaxed and ready.
+With oral sedation, your sedation dentist in Atlanta gives you a prescription at your consultation.
+Afterwards, you fulfill the prescription and take the medication as recommended by your dentist before your appointment.
+By the time you are in the dental chair, you will be relaxed and ready for your treatment.

-If you think sedation dentistry might be the right option for you, whether due to phobia, anxiety, or extensive dental work, call Buckhead Cosmetic and Family Dentistry today.
-We will be happy to walk you through our process and get you on your way to a healthy, beautiful smile.
+If you believe sedation dentistry in Atlanta may be the right option for you, contact Buckhead Cosmetic and Family Dentistry today.
+We are happy to explain the process of sedation dentistry to get you on the path to receiving the healthy, beautiful smile you deserve.